 You can observe the Project Level Connection Manager from the screenshot above.

-Configuring Package Level Connection Managers in SSIS
+Configuring Package Level Connection Manager in SSIS

 Right-click on the Connection Managers pane at the bottom of the package designer.
 It will pop up in the context menu to select the connection manager.